Depression in young people is more common than you might think

 Poor appetite or perhaps 'comfort eating'

-Cannot concentrentrate - even on things they enjoy
+Poor concentration - even for things they enjoy

 Tired all the time, no motivation